ATM/Debit Card Overdraft Service

 Under our standard overdraft practices:

-- We will charge you a fee of up to $35 each time we pay an overdraft, however, no more than three overdraft fees may be charged against the account per day.
+- We do not charge a fee each time we pay an overdraft against your account.

 What if I want Flushing Bank to authorize and pay overdrafts on my ATM and everyday debit card transactions?